clio-janelia/clio_ingest/README.md

 neuroglancer's [pre-computed sharded format](https://github.com/google/neuroglancer/blob/master/src/neuroglancer/datasource/precomputed/sharded.md#sharding-specification).
 Each "shard" is a separate file that encodes several small chunks which can be effienctly retrieved for interactive viewing.
-The purpose of the "shard" is to have very few files to make copying the dataset fast, while still allowinig fast indexing into small chunks when only needing parts of the dataset.
+The purpose of the "shard" is to have very few files to make copying the dataset fast, while still allowing fast indexing into small chunks when only needing parts of the dataset.

 This component pre-allocates 500 workers that iterate through different